MorganBat/pi-marketplace/README.md

 ### R7 - Identification of the problem you are trying to solve by building this particular marketplace app.

 Raspberry Pis are an incredibly popular micro computer used for a wide array of projects.
 There is a variety of models available with different hardware configurations and capabilities.
-Additionally, a wide variety of software can be installed.
+Additionally, a wide variety of software can be installed and configured as required by the end user.

 ### R8 - Why is it a problem that needs solving?

 There are two main problems being solved here:

 1. People may have Raspberry Pis they are no longer using, so they may wish to sell them.
-At the other end is people who are happy to buy a second hand raspberry pi, especially if an older model has a certain plug (HDMI, micro-usb etc.) which has been phased out of the newer models.
+At the other end is people who are happy to buy a second hand Raspberry Pi, especially if an older model has a certain plug (HDMI, micro-usb etc.) which has been phased out of the newer models.

 2. Some software can be quite difficult to setup.
-Some users may not have the knowledge required to install and setup a certain package, or may be time poor and willing to pay for a raspberry pi with pre installed software.
+Some users may not have the knowledge required to install and setup a certain package, or may be time poor and willing to pay for a Raspberry pi with pre installed and configured software.

 ### R11 - Description of your marketplace app